 It’s not uncommon for someone with OCD to also have depression.
 Having one anxiety disorder can increase your odds for having another.
 Up to

 This dual diagnosis is a concern with children, too.
 Their compulsive behaviors, which may be first developing at a young age, can make them feel unusual.
-That can lead to withdrawing from friends, and that increases the child’s risk for depression.
+That can lead to withdrawing from friends and can increase the chance of child developing depression.

-Some individuals who have been diagnosed with major depression may also have symptoms of another mental disorder, psychosis.
+Some individuals who have been diagnosed with major depression may also have symptoms of another mental disorder called psychosis.
 When the two conditions occur together, it’s known as depressive psychosis.

 Depressive psychosis causes people to see, hear, believe, or smell things that aren’t real.
 People with the condition may also experience feelings of sadness, hopelessness, and irritability.

 The combination of the two conditions is particularly dangerous.
-That’s because someone with depressive psychosis may experience delusions that lead them to be suicidal or take unusual risks.
+That’s because someone with depressive psychosis may experience delusions that cause them to have thoughts of suicide or to take unusual risks.

-It’s unclear what causes these two conditions or why they can occur together.
-But treatment can successfully ease symptoms.
-Treatments include medications and electroconvulsive therapy.
+It’s unclear what causes these two conditions or why they can occur together, but treatment can successfully ease symptoms.
+Treatments include medications and electroconvulsive therapy (ECT).

 Pregnancy is often an exciting time for people.
-But it’s still common for an expecting mother to experience depression.
+However, it can still be common for a pregnant woman to experience depression.

 Symptoms of depression during pregnancy include: